 Via is one of the important components of multilayer PCBs.
-The copper foil circuit in different layers of the circuit board is connected by this kind of hole.
+This kind of hole connects the copper foil circuit in different circuit board layers.

-In the printed circuit board (PCB) production process, drilling is essential.
-The simple understanding of drilling is to drill the required vias on the copper clad board, which provides electrical connections and fixing devices.
-If the operation is not correct, the process of via holes will be problematic.
+In the PCB production process, drilling is essential.
+The simple understanding of drilling is to drill the required vias on the copper-clad board, which provides electrical connections and fixing devices.
+If the operation is incorrect, the process of via holes will be problematic.
 The device cannot be set on the circuit board, which will affect the circuit board’s use, and in the worst case, the entire panel will be scrapped.
 Therefore, the drilling process is essential.

 PCB Via Hole Classification

 Simply put, every hole on the PCB can be called a via.
-In terms of function, vias can be divided into two categories: one is used for electrical connection between layers, and the other is used for fixing or positioning devices.
-In terms of process, these vias are generally divided into three categories, namely blind vias, buried vias, and plated through hole.
+Regarding function, vias can be divided into two categories: one for electrical connection between layers, and the other for fixing or positioning devices.
+In terms of process, these vias are generally divided into three categories, namely blind vias, buried vias, and plated through-hole.

 Blind via holes are located on the top and bottom surfaces of the printed circuit board and have a certain depth.
 They are used to connect the surface circuit and the underlying inner circuit.
-The depth of the hole usually does not exceed a certain ratio (aperture).
+The hole depth usually does not exceed a certain ratio (aperture).